Yawmus/sdl_engine/README.md

 ------------------------------------------------------------------------------
 5/10/20 - Working through architecture decisions

-Cloned SDL GPU, a hybrid of SDL, with the ability to match gfx calls and write shaders.
+Grabbed sdl-gpu, a hybrid of SDL, with the ability to match gfx calls and write shaders.
 My current plan is to create a map editor first using this technology, then split the project and write the core game logic in a separate C++ project.
 Lastly, I want to integrate LUA to allow scripting/game design to